chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_AnimatedPictureFromSDCard/readme.txt

 @note : The maximum number of BMP file is fixed at 25.
 It can be raised
         until reaching the maximum of SD card memory space.

+@note : the system clock (SYSCLK) is configured to run at 175 MHz and 50 MHz is provided
+        at the output PLL divided by PLL_Q.
+This frequency permit to reach 25 Mhz clock needed for SD operation and in line with microSD specification.

   The following steps are performed to scroll all the images stored in the SD Card :